 UV Free – Yes.

 Price – The Verilux Rise and shine is the cheapest one of these three.
-Amazon has a 23% discount on it right now.
+You can see the current price HERE.

-Downsides: It’s getting more and more difficult incandescent bulbs and you can only replace it with a bulb which is compatible with an incandescent dimmer.
+Downsides: It’s getting more and more difficult to get incandescent bulbs and you can only replace it with a bulb which is compatible with an incandescent dimmer.

 If you are miserable when being abruptly awakened to dark surroundings, a dawn simulator will be a game changer for you.